Accredited HVAC Schools in Colorado

 Front Range Community College

-Front Range Community College has campuses around Colorado, but its Loveland campus offers the state’s only PAHRA accredited HVAC program.
+Front Range Community College has campuses around Colorado, but its Larimer campus offers the state’s only PAHRA accredited HVAC program.
 It offers an AAS degree and four certificate programs such as HVAC/R fundamentals, residential HVAC, light commercial HVAC, and commercial refrigeration.

 The 15-credit HVAC/R fundamentals certificate includes an introduction to HVAC, basic refrigeration, electrical components, and basic electricity.
 The other certificates build on these basics.
 The 35-credit residential HVAC certificate provides additional education in advanced HVAC, customer service, troubleshooting, communication skills, and more.